HMPO/hmpo-components/README.md

 ## DateController mixin

-The `DateController` mixin adds day, month, and year fields for a YYY-MM-DD date field so the `hmpoDate` component can be validated and processed properly.
+The `DateController` mixin adds day, month, and year fields for a YYYY-MM-DD date field so the `hmpoDate` component can be validated and processed properly.

 The date field must use the `date` validator to use this functionality.

 Additional validation errors can be produced and need localisation, for example:

 ```
+"validation": {
     "date": "Enter a complete {{label}}",
     "date-year": "Enter a valid year",
     "date-month": "Enter a valid month",
     "date-day": "Enter a valid day",

     "required-day": "Enter a complete {{label}}",
     "required-month": "Enter a complete {{label}}",
     "required-year": "Enter a complete {{label}}",

     "numeric-year": "Enter a year using numbers only",
     "numeric-month": "Enter a month using numbers only",
     "numeric-day": "Enter a day using numbers only",
+}
 ```